Back to School in Peitonville, Haiti

 In Practice, Made Perfect

-This past June, C of C representatives, Outreach CEO Dr. Kevin Prine, Director of Field Operations Andrea Read, and members of Article 25 gathered with Petionville residents and school administrators to celebrate the end of construction, and the beginning of a new era.
+This past June, Outreach CEO Dr. Kevin Prine, Outreach representatives, Director of Field Operations Andrea Read, and members of Article 25 gathered with Petionville residents and school administrators to celebrate the end of construction, and the beginning of a new era.
 Though climbing temperatures outside threatened the comfort of those in formal attire for the event, the building’s sensible design maintained a climate of jubilation in the community room.

 Sitting near the back, Abul Mahdi, a Project Architect from Article 25, reflected on the considerations that went into ensuring a successful outcome.
 “We’ve been in here all day with hundreds of people in this room, and no one’s broken out in a sweat,” he said, pointing around the room.
 “The roof was designed with solar shading and cross-ventilation, so all the hot air escapes.”